Do what you love. Know your own bone; gnaw at it, bury it, unearth it, and gnaw it still. — Henry David Thoreau

 Writing is my bone.
 I write nonfiction including essays, op eds, humor, reflections and tips on parenting, and more.
 My work has appeared in The New York Times (Motherlode), The Washington Post (On Parenting),

 Women’s Health, Real Simple, on Babble and elsewhere.

-I completed an MFA in Creative Writing at American University, where I taught Freshman Composition.
-After living in Washington, D.C., for five years, I spent twelve in New York City, freelancing at national magazines as a copy editor.
+I completed my undergraduate work at John Carroll University in Cleveland and an MFA in Creative Writing at American University, where I taught Freshman Composition.
+After living in Washington, D.C., for five years, I spent twelve years in New York City, freelancing at national magazines as a copy editor.
 I’m now back in Cleveland, my hometown, with my husband and two children, and I work as a consultant in the Writing Center of Cuyahoga Community College.

 Every chance I get, I gnaw my bone.